QuotientMartingale/QuotientMartingale/README.md

 ### Hi there 👋
+I'm YU Guojun (IPA phonetics \[y gwo tɕyn\]), or just call me Alexander.

 <!--
 **QuotientMartingale/QuotientMartingale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 🎓 MSc in Theoretical Physics
+- 🌍 languages: 🇨🇳(mother tongue), 🇬🇧(proficient), 🇩🇪🇪🇸🇫🇷🇯🇵(simple greetings), Classical Latin and Ancient Greek(self-teaching just for fun)
+- 💻 python, C++, LaTeX
+- 🌱 currently interested in: machine learning, Grammar comparing between Ancient Chinese and Indo-European languanges
+- 🏃 swimming, cycling. tennis
+- 📖 currently reading: 《史記》(_Shiji_, or _Records of the Grand Historian_) and《左傳》(_Zuozhuan_, or _The Commentary of Zuo_)
-- 📫 How to reach me: ...
+- 📫 email: yu.guojun.alex@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Dragon fruits are fruits of a special family of cactus.
 -->